Lil Nas X Talks About Coming Out & Current Relationships

 The source added that the remix featuring country artist Billy Ray Cyrus “is now the longest-running song at the top of the prestigious Billboard 100, unseating Mariah Carey and Boyz II Men’s ‘One Sweet Day’ and ‘Despacito’ by Luis Fonsi and Daddy Yankee, featuring Justin Bieber.”

-On another note, while on The Ellen Show, Lil Nas X had anticipated that someone might be ready to scare him on September 23 as often happens on the television program.
+On another note, while on The Ellen Show, Lil Nas X had anticipated that someone might be ready to scare him on September 23 as often happens on the sometimes wacky television program.
 In fact, he made sure to ask his host whether or not someone was hiding inside the table that was permanently placed between where the rapper and Ellen sat on her set.

 After she innocently answered “no” to that pointed question, a staffer who had gone rogue while wearing a wig that resembled Billy Ray Cyrus’s hair popped out of the very piece of furniture Nas had previously mentioned.
 The imposter scared the guest while making a liar out of Ellen, who pulled off the prank just for the fun of it.